intuitivecomputing/PbD-With-Support/README.md

 # PbD-With-Support
 This repository contains the source code for an end-user robot programming system that can be used for programming a robot manipulator by kinesthetic demonstration; the system includes a customizable help menu and chat assistant to support end-users during programming.
 The system consists of a front-end web interface and back-end software that runs on Ubuntu 20.04 using [ROS](https://www.ros.org/) Noetic.

+The programming system is designed to be customized for use with different robots or different support content.
+We include instructions on how to customize this system in this README.

 ## Contents
 - [frontend](https://github.com/intuitivecomputing/PbD-With-Support/tree/main/frontend): This directory contains the code for the front-end web interface.
   - [index.html](https://github.com/intuitivecomputing/PbD-With-Support/blob/main/frontend/index.html) is the entry point for the front-end system.